anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_2 title="PER acquisition exchange" artwork-align="center"}

-The Registrar-Agent triggers the pledge to create the PER via HTTP POST on the well-known pledge endpoint `/.well-known/brski/tper`.
+The Registrar-Agent triggers the pledge to create the PER via HTTP POST to `/.well-known/brski/tper`.
-As the initial enrollment aims to request a generic certificate, no certificate attributes are provided to the pledge.
-To avoid an empty request body an artifact is provided containing the description of the requested operation.
+The request body MUST contain the JSON-based Pledge Enroll-Request Trigger (tPER) artifact as defined in {{tper-artifact}}.
+In the request header, the Content-Type field MUST be set to `application/json` and the Accept field SHOULD BE set to `application/jose+json`.

-Upon receiving a valid tPER, the pledge MUST reply with the PER artifact in the body of a 200 OK response.
+Upon receiving a valid tPER, the pledge MUST reply with the PER artifact as defined in {{per-artifact}} in the body of a 200 OK response.
-The response header MUST have the Content-Type field set to `application/jose+json`.
+In the response header, the Content-Type field MUST be set to `application/jose+json`.

 If the pledge is unable to create the PER, it SHOULD respond with an HTTP error code.
-The following 4xx client error codes MAY be used:
+The following client error codes MAY be used:

-* 400 Bad Request: if the pledge detected an error in the format of the request.
+* 400 Bad Request: if the pledge detected an error in the format of the request

-* 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported.
-For example, a type other than `application/jose+json`.
+* 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`

-* 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/json`.
+* 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/json`

-### Request Artifact: Pledge Enroll-Request Trigger (tPER)
+### Request Artifact: Pledge Enroll-Request Trigger (tPER) {#tper-artifact}

+The Pledge Enroll-Request Trigger (tPVR) artifact SHALL be an unsigned data object, providing enrollment parameters.
-This document specifies the trigger for a generic certificate with no CSR attributes provided to the pledge.
+This document specifies only the basic parameter for a generic (LDevID) certificate with no CSR attributes provided to the pledge.
 If specific attributes in the certificate are required, they have to be inserted by the issuing RA/CA.

-The Pledge Enroll-Request Trigger (tPVR) artifact is an unsigned JSON structure providing the trigger parameters (tPER-data).
+The Pledge Enroll-Request Trigger (tPER) artifact MAY be used to provide additional enrollment parameters such as CSR attributes.
-The following CDDL {{!RFC8610}} explains the Pledge Enroll-Request Trigger structure.
+How to provide and use such additional data is out of scope for this specification.

+For the JWS-signed JSON format used by this specification, the tPER artifact MUST be a UTF-8 encoded JSON document {{!RFC8259}} that conforms with the CDDL {{!RFC8610}} data model defined in {{tper_CDDL_def}}:

 ~~~~ cddl
 pledgeenrollrequesttrigger = {